SE(3)-equivariant prediction of molecular wavefunctions and electronic densities: Conclusion

 \section{Conclusion}

-For learning problems with known invariances or equivariances, as is common in physics applications, it is useful to include such properties directly into the model architecture.
-Generally, this increases model performance and decreases the required amount of training data.
+For learning problems with known invariances, equivariances, symmetries, or other constraints, as is common in physics applications, it is useful to include such properties directly into the model architecture.
+This effectively reduces the complexity of the learning problem (cf.~\cite{anselmi2016invariance,braun2008relevant}), increasing model performance and decreasing the required amount of training data.
 While invariance and equivariance properties could also be (approximately) learned, this typically requires much more reference data and/or data augmentation.
-In contrast, by ``hard coding'' domain knowledge, the learning is constrained to a meaningful submanifold, e.g.\ reflecting rotational equivariance \citep{marcos2017rotation}, energy conservation, physical laws or symmetries (e.g.~\citep{chmiela2017machine,chmiela2018towards,unke2019physnet,unke2021spookynet}), group equivariance (e.g.~\citep{cohen2016group}), graph properties (e.g.~\citep{kondor2018covariant,NEURIPS2019_ea9268cb}) or alike.
+In contrast, by ``hard coding'' domain knowledge, the learning is constrained to a meaningful submanifold, e.g.\ reflecting rotational equivariance~\citep{marcos2017rotation}, energy conservation, physical laws or symmetries (e.g.~\citep{chmiela2017machine,chmiela2018towards,unke2019physnet,unke2021spookynet,sauceda2021bigdml}), group equivariance (e.g.~\citep{cohen2016group}), graph properties (e.g.~\citep{kondor2018covariant,NEURIPS2019_ea9268cb}) or alike.
 Thus, known properties do not need to be learned explicitly, because the submanifold where learning takes place already embodies them.

 Our present contribution follows this design principle, specifically, we describe a series of general SE(3)-equivariant operations and building blocks for deep learning architectures operating on geometric point cloud data, which we used here to construct PhiSNet, a novel neural network architecture capable of accurately predicting wavefunctions and electronic densities.
-Unlike previous models, which need to approximately learn how the wavefunction transforms under molecular rotations and rely on data augmentation, the SE(3)-equivariant building blocks of our network allow to {\em exactly} capture the correct transformation without needing to learn it explicitly.
-By applying PhiSNet on a range of small to medium-sized molecules, we demonstrated that our model achieves accuracy improvements of up to {\em two orders of magnitude} compared to the previous state-of-the-art, while at the same time requiring significantly less parameters.
+Unlike previous models, which need to approximately learn how the wavefunction transforms under molecular rotations and rely on data augmentation, the SE(3)-equivariant\footnote{Note that SE(3)-equivariance is important (in contrast to just SO(3)-equivariance), because the properties of chemical systems may change substantially when individual atoms are translated relative to each other.} building blocks of our network allow to exactly capture the correct transformation without needing to learn it explicitly.
+By applying PhiSNet on a range of small to medium-sized molecules, we demonstrated that our model achieves accuracy improvements of up to two orders of magnitude compared to the previous state-of-the-art (while at the same time requiring significantly less parameters), and speedups with respect to \textit{ab initio} solutions of over three orders of magnitude.